A person holding their lower abdomen with both hands, indicating discomfort

 Can Drinking Alcohol Cause a UTI?

 UTIs can happen any time and have many different causes.
-But could alcohol be one of them?
+But could alcohol and UTI infections be connected?
+Can alcohol cause UTI infections?
 Can alcohol cause kidney infections or bladder infections?
-Let’s find out if that painful urination after drinking alcohol could be an alcohol-related UTI and, if so, what to do about it.
+And can you drink on UTI antibiotics?
+Let’s find out if that painful urination after drinking alcohol could be an alcohol-related UTI and what to do about it.

 Understanding UTIs